B-Varun-Rao1987/LGMVIP-Web-Task-04-Calculator/README.md

 # scientific-calculator

-Sure!
-Here's a description for a scientific calculator written in HTML, CSS, and JavaScript that you can add to GitHub:

-*Scientific Calculator*

 This is a web-based scientific calculator designed to perform a wide range of mathematical calculations with ease.
 It provides a user-friendly interface and supports various scientific functions and operations.
 The calculator is built using HTML, CSS, and JavaScript, making it highly accessible and compatible across different web browsers and devices.

 *Features:*